Class Schedules and Catalog Background Image

 Course Typically Offered: ALTERNATING TERMS

-Algebra Essentials 2 is intended for students with some beginning algebra experience.
+This course is intended for students with some beginning algebra experience.
 Topics include exponents and polynomials, factoring, an introduction to quadratic equations, rational expressions and equations, and solving applied problems.
-(This course may be repeated once.)
+(May be repeated one time.)

 HSSCI 11: Physical Science 1 - Chemistry